smuuf/primi/docs/language_reference.md

 ```

 ### Array
 Arrays are untyped *(PHP-style)* containers that can accomodate multiple values of different *(or same)* types.
-Array index can be optionally defined for value; integer index starting from the lowest present index found is used by default.
+Array index can be optionally defined for an array value.
+If index is not explicitly defined, integer index starting from the lowest present index found is used by default.

 Example usage:
 ```